sarbal/R_course/lessons/primer.md

 ### Clean up data
 Always good/necessary to do data/sanity checks.
-- Do the data look like what you think they should?
+- Do the data look how you think they should?
 - Same number of lines imported as the file contains?
 - No weird characters?
 Some special characters have special properties when being read in.
 - How many empty values?
 Find/replace empty values with NAs